 - For young clients' whose substance use scores fall within the 'Moderate' risk range, a brief intervention in the context of broader psycho-social screening is recommended.
 It is important to determine if the substance use is indicative of, or associated with, other comorbid factors (eg. mental health issues), or if use may lead to future problems. - The term broader psycho-social screening refers to a more comprehensive psychosocial screening conducted by a healthcare professional experienced in screening and working with young people.
 Specifically, such healthcare professionals should be aware of how substance use and other problems present in young people.
 It is essential that screening explores mental health related issues (eg. symptoms of anxiety, depression etc), and that it covers a range of issues relevant to young people including social and family functioning, physical health, housing and financial issues, legal issues, academic and cognitive performance.
-If screening for other risk factors returns positive, movement to assessment and diagnosis (where relevant) should occur. - For those scoring within the 'Moderate' risk range (only alcohol, tobacco and inhalants), it is recommended that health workers seek advice and consultation from a third party, preferably someone with relevant expertise in working with young people such as clinicians from either CAMHS (Child and Adolescent Mental Health Service), Women's and Children's Hospital or a psychiatrist via Child and Adolescent Hotline. - The effectiveness of a brief intervention in this age group is not completely clear, and should be delivered carefully so as not to do more harm than good (ie. so as not to encourage or initiate substance use and experimentation).
-As with the adult ASSIST, the term Brief Intervention describes a brief (3 to 15 minute) motivational interviewing based intervention designed to encourage clients' to reflect on their current substance use (ie. positive and negative aspects), as well as increase their awareness of the risks associated.
+If screening for other risk factors returns positive, movement to assessment and diagnosis (where relevant) should occur. - For those scoring within the 'Moderate' risk range, it is recommended that health workers seek advice and consultation from a third party, preferably someone with relevant expertise in working with young people such as clinicians from either CAMHS (Child and Adolescent Mental Health Service), Women's and Children's Hospital or a psychiatrist via Child and Adolescent Hotline. - As with the adult ASSIST, the term Brief Intervention describes a brief (3 to 15 minute) motivational interviewing based intervention designed to encourage clients' to reflect on their current substance use (ie. positive and negative aspects), as well as increase their awareness of the risks associated.
 Broadly, the BI aims to facilitate reductions in substance use by increasing clients' motivation and confidence for behaviour change.
-The ASSIST-linked Brief Intervention should be administered using the 'ASSIST Feedback Report Card for 10-14 year olds'.
+The ASSIST-linked Brief Intervention should be administered using the 'ASSIST Feedback Report Card for 15-17 year olds'.

-• Please refer to the World Health Organization guide to 'The ASSIST-linked Brief Intervention for problematic substance use: A manual for use in primary care' for more detail on the administration of the ASSIST-linked Ten-Step Brief Intervention.
+- When delivering the BI, it may also be helpful to provide clients with population norms around the level of substance use in similar aged peers, particularly if the client has the belief that a significant proportion of their peers are using or experimenting with substances. - Please refer to the World Health Organization guide to 'The ASSIST-linked Brief Intervention for problematic substance use: A manual for use in primary care' for more detail on the administration of the ASSIST-linked Ten-Step Brief Intervention.
 It is essential that this manual is read and understood before embarking on the ASSIST-Y linked Brief Intervention.
-The manual can be downloaded from the SA Health website on the ASSIST page. (www.sahealth.sa.gov.au/ASSIST).
+The manual can be downloaded from the SA Health website on the ASSIST page. (www.sahealth.sa.gov.au/ASSIST)